hannahsarahoconnor/CA326-Student-Carpooling/functional_spec/FunctionalSpecification.md

 * Criticality

-  This feature is quite important, as without this, it may be difficult to reach each passenger on the driver&#39;s own accord.
+  This feature is quite important, as without this, it may be difficult to reach each passenger on the driver's own accord.
 With this way the driver will have the correct and accurate directions.

 * Technical issues